-- To deal with the surge of work associated with the new cases, Public Health has again scaled back and stopped other program areas to focus on COVID-19.
+- High community cases are also increasing the risk to Public Health and EMS staff who are at greater risk of becoming infected, or isolating due to family or other close contacts becoming infected.
+Indeed, in EMS, this is having impacts on staffing. - With high case volumes in the community, Public Health capacity is being stretched in several ways: - Increased work to follow-up with each person infected with COVID-19 and all of their contacts, - Each person infected with COVID-19 typically now has a very large number of contacts as compared to in previous months, so each new case of COVID-19 is requiring more work for management. - Increased cases in the community are leading to increased cases in persons associated with schools, child care, long term care, retirement homes, and other institutions.
+All of these require significant work by Public Health to prevent and/or manage outbreaks. - To deal with the surge of work associated with the new cases, Public Health has again scaled back and stopped other program areas to focus on COVID-19.
 Programs such as vaccination and dental health are unlikely to be able to operate this year; other programs such as mental health and child health will need to be further scaled back, depriving vulnerable residents of needed support.
-The limits of scaling back other work to find capacity have been reached now; no further opportunities for redeployment remain. - Other Boards of Health in Ontario are investing additional funding into Public Heath to ensure a strong pandemic response, as well as the continuation of robust programs to support the health of the public from all other health issues which have been exacerbated by the Pandemic.
+The limits of scaling back other work to find capacity have been reached now; no further opportunities for redeployment remain. - In absence of further opportunities to increase staffing, Public Health is now forced to scale back the quality and extent of case and contact follow-up we are conducting.
+This unfortunately means we are less able to identify sources of infection, and less able to find and isolate all contacts who might continue to spread COVID-19 infection. - Other Boards of Health in Ontario are investing additional funding into Public Heath to ensure a strong pandemic response, as well as the continuation of robust programs to support the health of the public from all other health issues which have been exacerbated by the Pandemic.
 Niagara Region Public Health is attempting to hire temporary positions (as opposed to permanent positions similar to our peers) to manage the pandemic response, but given the intense competition province-wide to hire staff, there has been only limited success in recruitment.
 For example, it took over 3 months to recruit the complete complement of 20 new nurses for the enhanced school health program funded by the Ministry of Health.
 After over 3 months, Niagara remains unable to recruit a replacement Associate Medical Officer of Health.
 Given a highly competitive job environment where qualified staff are in demand by hospitals, long term care, primary care, and public health in every region of the province, Niagara Region has proven not to be sufficiently competitive to secure needed staff in this environment.
-The impact of this could be exacerbation of health problems in Niagara relative to our peers. - In Emergency Services, call volumes for EMS have largely returned to normal levels as business and life has resumed. - EMS is closely monitoring patient flow within local emergency departments and working with Niagara Health to ensure capacity and surge planning for anticipated COVID-19 related hospitalizations. - Emergency Management continues to support both Regional and Local Area Municipal EOC's for coordinated response and business continuity planning.
+The impact of this could be exacerbation of health problems in Niagara relative to our peers.

+- In Emergency Services, call volumes for EMS have largely returned to normal levels as business and life has resumed. - EMS is closely monitoring patient flow within local emergency departments and working with Niagara Health to ensure capacity and surge planning for anticipated COVID-19 related hospitalizations.
+The recent closure of GNGH to admissions is impacting patient flow. - Emergency Management continues to support both Regional and Local Area Municipal EOC's for coordinated response and business continuity planning.

-Previous (November 19) Summary on Business Continuity
+Previous (December 8) Summary on Business Continuity